-In January 1858, the first masonry building in Chicago was raised — a four story, 70-foot long, 750-ton brick structure situated at the north-east corner of Randolph and Dearborn Streets — was lifted on two hundred jackscrews to its new grade, which was 6 feet 2 inches higher than the old one, “without the slightest injury to the building.”
-It was the first of more than fifty comparably large masonry buildings to be raised that year.
+The first masonry building in Chicago was raised in January 1858.
+It was a four-story, 70-foot long, 750-ton brick structure situated at the northeast corner of Randolph and Dearborn Streets.
+It was lifted on two hundred jackscrews to its new grade, 6 feet 2 inches higher than before, "without the slightest injury to the building."
+This was the first of more than fifty similar-sized buildings raised that year.

-By 1860, confidence was sufficiently high that a consortium of no fewer than six engineers — including James Brown, James Hollingsworth and George Pullman — took on one of the most impressive locations in the city and hoisted it up complete and in one go.
-They lifted half a city block on Lake Street, between Clark Street and LaSalle Street; a solid masonry row of shops, offices, printer shops, etc., 320 feet long, comprising brick and stone buildings, some four stories high, some five, having a footprint taking up almost one acre of space, and an estimated all in weight including hanging sidewalks of thirty five thousand tons.
+By 1860, confidence was sufficiently high that a consortium of no fewer than six engineers, James Brown, James Hollingsworth, and George Pullman.
+They took on one of the most unique locations in the city and hoisted it entirely up to grade in one go.
+They lifted half a city block on Lake Street, between Clark Street and LaSalle Street, a solid masonry row of shops, offices, printer shops, etc., 320 feet long, comprising of 4 and 5-story brick and stone buildings.
+The footprint took up almost one acre.
+The estimated all-in weight, including sidewalks, was 35,000 tons.

-The following year a team led by Ely, Smith and Pullman raised the Tremont House hotel on the south-east corner of Lake Street and Dearborn Street.
-This building was luxuriously appointed, was of brick construction, was six stories high, and had a footprint taking up over 1-acre of space.
-Once again business as usual was maintained as this vast hotel parted from the ground it was standing on, and indeed some of the guests staying there at the time — among whose number were several VIPs and a US Senator — were completely oblivious to the feat as the five hundred men operating their five thousand jackscrews worked under covered trenches.
+The following year a team led by Ely, Smith, and Pullman raised the Tremont House hotel on the southeast corner of Lake Street and Dearborn Street.
+This building was luxuriously appointed, was of brick construction, was six stories high, and had a footprint of over 1 acre.
+Once again, business as usual was maintained as this vast hotel parted from the ground it was standing on.
+Indeed some of the guests staying there at the time, among whose number were several VIPs and a US Senator, were utterly oblivious to the feat as the five hundred men operating their five thousand jackscrews worked under covered trenches.

-Another notable feat was the raising of the Robbins Building, an iron building 150 feet long, 80 feet wide and five stories high, located at the corner of South Water Street and Wells Street.
-This was a very heavy building; its ornate iron frame, its twelve inch thick masonry wall filling, and its “floors filled with heavy goods" made for a weight estimated at 27,000 tons, a large load to raise over a relatively small area.
-Hollingsworth and Coughlin took the contract and in November 1865 lifted not only the building but also the 230 feet of stone sidewalk outside it.
-The complete mass of iron and masonry was raised 27.5 inches, "without the slightest crack or damage.
+Another notable feat was raising the Robbins Building, an iron building 150 feet long, 80 feet wide, and five stories high, located at the corner of South Water Street and Wells Street.
+This was a big building; its ornate iron frame, twelve-inch thick masonry wall-filling, and "floors filled with heavy goods" made for a weight estimated at 27,000 tons, a large load to raise over a relatively small area.
+Hollingsworth and Coughlin took the contract and, in November 1865, lifted not only the building but also the 230 feet of stone sidewalk outside it.
+The total mass of iron and masonry was raised 27.5 inches, "without the slightest crack or damage.